Zhenlisme/heliano/readme.md

 conda deactivate
 ```
 ## manual installation
-Before installation , you need to be sure that all dependencies have been installed in your computer and that their path are defined into your environmental variables.
+Before installation, you need to be sure that all dependencies have been installed on your computer and that their path are defined in your environmental variables.
 All dependencies could be installed via conda/mamba.
 1. download the latest HELIANO package.
 `git clone https://github.com/Zhenlisme/HELIANO.git`
 2. switch to the source code dorectory that you cloned at the last step.